 Second on the list was the Dragon Ride L’etape Wales on the 11th June.
 I did the Grand Fondo, a 143mile bike ride in through and around South Wales which I actually stopped at 100 miles because I was hating it and if cancer has taught me anything its to not do things you hate.

 Third for the year is the Race to the King on the 24th June, this is a one-day 53mile Ultra marathon along the South Downs finishing at Winchester Cathedral.
+I absolutely loved this, I've never been so sore or had such blisters but what a way to spend 27 hours!
+It was bordering a spiritual experience to spend that long on my feet but I would recommend it.

 I’m doing this because I can, I’m doing this to give back and I’m doing this to raise a lot of money for a charity I care about.
 UCARE is an Oxford based charity that was founded by the oncologist that has treated me all this time.
 The charity specialises in education and research into Urological cancers (Kidney, Bladder, Prostate and Testicular) It’s a small charity that doesn’t spend thousands on non-essentials and I know that the £36,500 I want to raise will make a massive difference to the work they do.